Police: Viking Everson Griffen mentally struggling for weeks, banned from practice

 “We’re going to do everything we possibly can, not only to help Everson, but all of the players on our team, and not just them but their families as well,” Vikings coach Mike Zimmer said Tuesday.

-Griffen is at a mental health facility for evaluation and treatment, NFL sources have confirmed.
+Griffen remains at a mental health facility for treatment, NFL sources have confirmed.

 Griffen first drew police attention about 1:30 p.m.
 Saturday at the Hotel Ivy in downtown Minneapolis, where the three-time Pro Bowl player was threatening to assault staff employees and lying on the lobby floor, according to a Minneapolis police incident report.